waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 * **Objective:** Escape the station.
 * **Clue:** An Officer is blocking the path north and mentions the train isn't running.
 His presence is scripted (he appears and disappears).
 * **Failed Hypotheses:**
     1. Waiting for a time-based event.
+(Failed after multiple turns of waiting).
     2. Saving and reloading the game.
+(Failed, no change in state).
     3. Using the `WARP_CARPET_DOWN` exit.
+(Failed, warp is non-functional).
+    4. Interacting with unique objects (plant).
+(Failed, non-interactable).
 * **Current Hypothesis:** There is a hidden, non-obvious trigger tile in the room.
+A full systematic search is in progress.
 * **Alternative Hypothesis:** A key item, like a "Train Pass," is required from another location.

 ## IV.
 Tool & Agent Development